EFWBA Home

 $1,000

 Swing Jazz relies heavily on a steady, well-maintained rhythm and precise timing.
 Time management skills are vital as students juggle various responsibilities, extracurricular activities, and personal commitments.
-Swing jazz requires discipline, practice and attention to detail.
-Likewise, high school achievement requires discipline in studying, completing assignments, and staying focused on long-term goals.

 • SWING JAZZ